Some long-term care facilities still asking for more information on vaccination process

-The state has a multi-phase vaccine roll-out plan, health care workers who treat covid patients, along with staff and residents at long-term care centers come first but some at these homes say they are left in the dark when it comes to the plan.
+WICHITA, Kan.
+(KSNW) – The state of Kansas has a multi-phase vaccine roll-out plan, health care workers who treat COVID patients, along with staff and residents at long-term care centers come first, but some said they are left in the dark when it comes to the plan.

 Residents at Homestead Health Care Center and Regent Park Rehabilitation and Healthcare will be at the top of the list for vaccination maybe within days or weeks.

-“Well, we do not have a definitive date just yet,” said Chris Rae, Director of Operations at Regent Park Rehabilitation and Healthcare.
+“Well, we do not have a definitive date just yet,” said Chris Rae, Regent Park Rehabilitation and Healthcare director of operations.

-Green adds, “We have been told by KDHE that we can expect the vaccine between now and the end of the month.”
+“We have been told by KDHE that we can expect the vaccine between now and the end of the month,” Green added.

 Plans for how it will be administered for these two facilities are not yet clear.